Ensifer meliloti

 Ensifer meliloti (formerly Rhizobium meliloti and Sinorhizobium meliloti) are an aerobic, Gram-negative, and diazotrophic species of bacteria.
-S. meliloti are motile and possess a cluster of peritrichous flagella.
-S. meliloti fix atmospheric nitrogen into ammonia for their legume hosts, such as alfalfa.
-S. meliloti forms a symbiotic relationship with legumes from the genera Medicago, Melilotus and Trigonella, including the model legume Medicago truncatula.
+E. meliloti are motile and possess a cluster of peritrichous flagella.
+E. meliloti fix atmospheric nitrogen into ammonia for their legume hosts, such as alfalfa.
+E. meliloti forms a symbiotic relationship with legumes from the genera Medicago, Melilotus and Trigonella, including the model legume Medicago truncatula.
 This symbiosis promotes the development of a plant organ, termed a root nodule.
-Because soil often contains a limited amount of nitrogen for plant use, the symbiotic relationship between S. meliloti and their legume hosts has agricultural applications.
+Because soil often contains a limited amount of nitrogen for plant use, the symbiotic relationship between E. meliloti and their legume hosts has agricultural applications.
 These techniques reduce the need for inorganic nitrogenous fertilizers.